 Murano and it’s popular sister island, Burano are perfect getaways from the overcrowded Venice.
 This island is the ideal spot for lace purchases or simply just a glass of local wine as you watch the locals and tourists alike go about their days.
 Stay into the evening after all the tourists have headed back to Venice and you are left with peaceful, quiet canals perfect for romantic walks.

 The five towns dotted alongside the Italian coast look as if a painter just couldn’t decide what color he loved best.
 Splashed against the blue ocean below, any of the five Cinque Terra towns is a sight to breathe in.
+Hiking between the towns is truly an amazing experience!

 Cesky Krumlov, Czech Republic